 |

-26 things to do in Copenhagen with kids
+31 of the best things to do in Copenhagen with kids

-If you were going to design a city that’s perfect to explore as a family, it would be the Scandinavians who’d do it – and that’s exactly what they seem to have created if you’re visiting Copenhagen with kids.
+If you were going to design a city that’s perfect to explore as a family, it would be the Scandinavians who’d manage it – and that’s exactly what they seem to have created if you’re visiting Copenhagen with kids.

 Smiling girl with a Danish flag against a blue background - my top things to do in Copenhagen with kids and why the Danish capital is such a great family city break